caneryalcin/ExchangeRate-USD--Python/README.md

 import time
 ```

-request = allows you to send HTTP request
+request = allows you to send HTTP request.

 json = is text, written with JavaScript object notation and a syntax for storing and exchanging data.